Mark B. Lockwood, PhD, MSN, RN

 My research program has four main components: 1) advancing symptom science through the identification of symptom clusters in patients with chronic kidney disease, 2) Exploring the effects of the gut microbiome on symptoms and adverse outcomes in pre-and post-kidney transplant recipients, 3) Continuing work understanding the nuances of information and communication technology use among patients with chronic illness, and 4) Reducing existing health disparities/inequities by developing of innovative strategies leveraging other areas of my research program.

-My research program takes an ‘omics’ approach to medication adherence.
-High patient symptom burden, including depression and anxiety-like symptoms have been linked to medication non-adherence among post-kidney transplant patients.
-In addition, there is a clear link between disruptions in the gut microbiome, also known as dysbiosis, and behavior via the brain-gut microbiome axis.
-It is known that antibiotic, antivirals, and immunosuppressant medications alter the relative abundance of these beneficial bacteria.
-We have begun work exploring relationships between disruptions in the oral/gut microbiota that result from exposure to antibiotics, immunosuppression, and stress from the transplant surgery, the patient’s symptom burden, and medication adherence in a prospective study of patients with end stage renal disease who progress to kidney transplantation.
+My research program takes an ‘omics’ approach to symptom science.
+I am particularly interested in the effects of kidney transplantation on the microbiome and how changes in these changes relate to psychoneurological symptoms like fatigue, sleep disturbance , and depression/anxiety after transplant.
+There is a clear link between disruptions in the gut microbiome and some psychoneurological symptoms via the brain-gut microbiome axis.
+We have begun work exploring relationships between disruptions in the oral/gut microbiota that result from exposure to antibiotics, immunosuppression, and stress from the transplant surgery, the patient’s symptom burden in a prospective study of patients with end stage renal disease who progress to kidney transplantation.
 This work is being done in conjunction with Dr. Stefan Green and colleagues at the DNA Services Laboratory at UIC.
-Our research will compliment efforts that focus on behavioral, psychosocial, and environmental causes of medication non-adherence by exploring underlying biological mechanisms for non-adherence, including medication taking behaviors that may be linked to the brain-gut-microbiome axis.
+Our research will improve out understanding of why some psychoneurological symptoms persist even after the restoration of kidney function.

 International Transplant Nurses Society, A Prospective Study to Assess Psychosocial Factors that Influence Completion or Non-completion of the Pre-Renal Transplant Evaluation at an Urban Transplant Cente, PI